xlchan/tutorial_ams_cds_ff_mpt/README.md

 git submodule update --init --recursive
 ```

+The submodules and this repo itself are setup using ssh.
+If for some reason you are unable to access external sources via ssh (firewall or access reasons) you can most likely setup ssh over the https port, as shown [here](https://help.github.com/en/github/authenticating-to-github/using-ssh-over-the-https-port)

 3. Change various environment files in `skywater130/workspace_setup` to match your settings.
 This will include the paths to tools found in the .bashrc file.